CloudLabsAI-Azure/Advanced-Azure-Networking-with-Azure-Virtual-WAN/Gettingstarted.md

 ### Getting Started with Lab

-1. Once the environment is provisioned, a virtual machine and lab guide will be loaded in your browser.
+1. Once the environment is provisioned, a virtual machine and **Lab guide** will be loaded in your browser.
 Use this virtual machine throughout the workshop to perform the lab.

     ![](./media/113.png)